Discrete field theory: symmetries and conservation laws: Introduction

 \section{Introduction}

 This work is a try to build a general \emph{discrete field theory}.
-This has the following motivation: \begin{itemize} \item getting effective numeric algorithms for field theory; \item putting field theory to a mathematically rigorous basis; \item learning the fundamental laws of nature (which we think is discrete rather than continuous). \end{itemize}
+This has the following motivation: \begin{itemize} \item getting effective numeric algorithms for field theory; \item putting field theory to a mathematically rigorous basis; \item creating an alternative candidate for a fundamental field theory. \end{itemize}

 Numerous discretizations of particular field theories are known \cite{Arnold-etal-10,Courant-friedrichs-Lewy-28,Creuz-70, Dimakis-etal-94,Desbrun-etal-08,Gawlik-Mullen-Pavlov-Marsden-Desbrun-10, Gross-Kotiuga-04,Kron-44}.
-Our aim is \emph{not} to invent new discretizations, but to extract and study the best among the known ones.
+Our aim is \emph{not} to invent new discretizations but to extract and study the best among the known ones.
 Discretizations exhibiting exact (not just approximate) conservation laws have been proved to be most successful for computational purposes \cite{Gawlik-Mullen-Pavlov-Marsden-Desbrun-10}.
-This leads us to the following \emph{principles of discretization}: \begin{itemize} \item keep approximation of continuum theory; \item keep conservation laws exact; \item drop spatial symmetries easily (which we think are approximate rather than fundamental). \end{itemize}
+This leads us to the following \emph{principles of discretization}: \begin{itemize} \item keep approximation of continuum theory; \item keep conservation laws exact; \item drop spatial symmetries easily. \end{itemize}

-These principles have a built-in difficulty: we have to drop most continuous symmetries, but usually conservation laws are obtained just from such symmetries using the Noether theorem.
-We develop a new general method to get discrete conservation laws (which we think are reasons of symmetries of the continuum limit rather than consequences).
-The method is simpler than those of \cite{Gawlik-Mullen-Pavlov-Marsden-Desbrun-10,Hydon-Mansfield-04, Kraus-15,Mardsen-etal-98}.
+These principles have a built-in difficulty: we have to drop most continuous symmetries, but usually, conservation laws are obtained just from such symmetries using the Noether theorem.
+We develop a new method to get discrete conservation laws. {} Compared to \cite{Dorodnitsyn-04,Gawlik-Mullen-Pavlov-Marsden-Desbrun-10,Hydon-Mansfield-04, Kraus-15,Mardsen-etal-98}, it allows to write the conservation laws explicitly as one-line formulae (using standard topological notation) in numerous examples.